joshdewhurst/DataAnalysisInPython/README.md

 #### Loading the Data:

-We will start by loading the data into a Pandas DataFrame using the `read_csv()` function:
+I will start by loading the data into a Pandas DataFrame using the `read_csv()` function:

 `
 import pandas as pd